tamakuku/data-science-bootcamp9/Portfolio-Project/MySQL-Database/README.md

 Thanks for the knowledge for practice.

 ## 01 Objective
-- The project aims to synchronize category data between a MySQL database and an Excel file using Python
+- This project aims to synchronize category data between a MySQL database and an Excel file using Python
 - implementing an Extract, Transform, Load (ETL) process.

 ## 02 Data Sources